Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Additional Figures from Simulation Experiments

 \section{Additional Figures from Simulation Experiments}

 Figures~\ref{figure:sim_link_supp} illustrate the recovery of the double exponential and piecewise linear functions $g(\cdot)$, respectively, by each method under Scenarios 1 and 2.
-Consistent with the results shown in Figure~\ref{figure:sim_link} in Section 3.3, both SVFM and DSNet successfully recover the nonlinear function $g(\cdot)$.
-Under Scenario 1, the residuals from DSNet exhibit slightly greater variance compared to those from SVFM.
-However, under Scenario 2, the residuals from DSNet are more centered around zero and display slightly lower variability than those from SVFM.
+Consistent with the results shown in Figure 3 in Section 3.3, both SVFM and SVD-funNet successfully recover the nonlinear function $g(\cdot)$.
+Under Scenario 1, the residuals from SVD-funNet exhibit slightly greater variance compared to those from SVFM.
+However, under Scenario 2, the residuals from SVD-funNet are more centered around zero and display slightly lower variability than those from SVFM.